Day after Buttigieg bows out, Biden says he wants mayor 'on his team'

-HOUSTON, Texas (KTRK) -- Democratic presidential candidate and former vice president, Joe Biden, was in Houston on Monday, campaigning before the Super Tuesday vote.
+HOUSTON, Texas (KTRK) -- Democratic presidential candidate and former vice president, Joe Biden, traveled to Houston and Dallas on Monday, campaigning before the Super Tuesday vote.

 Biden appealed to minority voters during a rally at Texas Southern University, telling them their vote is the momentum that has been keeping his campaign alive.